endurantgames/cosmiclegends/src/classes/divine.md

 When you check off all your Ideals, your Nova Power Words are **Unlocked** until the end of the current Storyline.

-You can use one of your Nova Power Words in a Power Stunt or Combo for free; if you spend 1 Might, you can include a second Nova Power Word as well.
+You can use one of your Nova Power Words in a Power Stunt or Combo for free; you can include more Nova Power Words by paying 1 Might for each beyond the first.

 :::::::::::::::::::::::::: classpic ::::::::::::::::::::::::::::::::
 ![Brigantia, chosen of the Tuatha Dé Danann](art/jeshields/divine.png "Brigantia, Chosen of the Tuatha Dé Danann"){.class}